NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M03-Gettingstarted.md

 Welcome to your AI-900: Microsoft Azure AI Fundamentals workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience.

-# Module 03: Analyze images in the Azure AI Foundry portal
+# Module 03: Analyze images in the Microsoft Foundry portal

 ### Overall Estimated timing: 30 minutes

 ## Overview

-In this lab, you'll explore Azure AI Vision within the Azure AI Foundry portal to analyze images and extract meaningful information.
+In this lab, you'll explore Azure AI Vision within the Microsoft Foundry portal to analyze images and extract meaningful information.
 By using built-in experiences, such as caption generation, image tagging, and object detection, you'll understand how to leverage AI to monitor and interpret images, like those from cameras in a "smart store."
 You'll be able to apply these tools to provide descriptions, tags, and insights into the content of images, supporting applications like customer assistance in retail environment

 ## Objectives

 By the end of this lab, you will be able to use Azure AI Vision to analyze images and extract information for real-world scenarios.
 Specifically, you will learn to:

-1. **Create a project in Azure AI Foundry portal**: Set up an AI project in the Azure AI Foundry portal to organize and manage your image analysis tasks.
+1. **Create a project in Microsoft Foundry portal**: Set up an AI project in the Microsoft Foundry portal to organize and manage your image analysis tasks.

 2. **Generate captions and dense captions**: Use Azure AI Vision's captioning capabilities to generate descriptions for images and identify objects within them.